 For Michigan families, August can be a bit frantic.
-The reality of a busy school year is looming, and there’s a newfound sense of urgency when it comes to getting in those outdoor activities before the cooler weather hits.
+With a busy school year starting up again and COVID-19 uncertainty looming, there’s a newfound sense of urgency when it comes to getting in those outdoor activities before the cooler weather hits.
 No time is better than Labor Day weekend.

 Of course, getting your kids up and exercising tends to be easier said than done.
 Screens and gadgets can often shadow a chance for sunny activity.
 So, why not make it fun?
 These tips and ideas can help your kids start the school year on an active note.

-Family-friendly competition.
-It may not be an Olympic year, but that doesn’t have to stop you from having one of your own.
+The Olympics unfortunately did not take place this year, but that doesn’t have to stop you from having one of your own.
 Competitions, even at a friendly level, can increase your kids’ motivation to get moving, and there are lots of great ways to make it happen.
 Relay races at the local track, tug-of-wars in the backyard or even a good old-fashioned scavenger hunt can boost both your kids’ competitive spirits and physical activity.
 Games like these can provide opportunity for incentivizing as well.

 Here’s to hoping one of the last weekends of summer is both fun and active for you and your loved ones.